OxideMod/Oxide.Docs/docs/guides/reviewers/getting-started.md

 While it is important to push plugins through the review process at a reasonable pace, it is more valuable to us to perform in-depth and thorough reviews despite the fact that this might mean a plugin sits in the queue for a little longer.
 This is for two reasons.

 The first is to build and maintain our reputation as a place for quality plugins.
-We want to avoid being known as a place full of poorly coded plugins.
+We take pride in the plugins on our site and we want to avoid being known as a cesspool of poorly coded plugins.

 Secondly, if we are more thorough with our reviews, we are able to provide more and better feedback to the author.

+We would like to build a reputation as a place for high quality resources.
+The downside to this is that we may also gain a reputation for being slow.
+However, that is much easier to shake than the other way around.

+#### How do we measure quality?

+To us, quality is being consistent with what we allow and don't allow, providing useful feedback to the author, and ensuring each plugin that passes through is of an acceptable quality.

+A high quality review would be a review that does not miss any guideline violations and notices and brings up the majority of code quality issues, while providing in-depth and useful feedback about those issues.

+#### Making mistakes

+To be clear, this does not mean that you cannot make mistakes.
+We expect that over the course of doing a review, it is possible that you might miss something that would violate a guideline or miss a major issue, or forget to check something off.
+This is why we require two reviewers to approve a plugin before it can be released.
+So don't worry about getting something wrong.

+We are not looking for perfection, that is impossible.
+All we ask is that you try your best and that if you make a mistake, you do not shy away from it but instead learn from it to make your next review even better.

 ## Important Things to Remember